Cathrine Graversen: Shelbourne

 In August 2023, Graversen signed for League of Ireland Women's Premier Division club Shelbourne until the remainder of the 2023 season.

 Asya Spor

 In January 2024, after a short stint in Ireland, Graversen joined Turkish Women's Football Super League club Asya Spor.

 International career

-Born in Denmark, Graversen is eligible to represent either Denmark or the Philippines at international level.
+Born in Denmark, Graversen is eligible to represent either Denmark or the Philippines at the international level.

 Philippines

-As early as 2017, Graversen was invited for a national team training camp in California.
-However, one month before the training camp, she caught a concussion which prevented her from joining the camp.
+As early as 2017, Graversen was invited to a national team training camp in California, United States.
+However, one month before the training camp, she caught a concussion, which prevented her from joining the camp.
 Two years later, Graversen made her debut for the Philippines in a 11–0 friendly win against Macau.

 In 2019, Graversen was one of the 20 players that were called up for the 2019 Southeast Asian Games held in Manila.

-Graversen was included in the Philippine national futsal team which will compete in the 2024 ASEAN Women's Futsal Championship.
+Graversen was included in the Philippine national futsal team which competed in the 2024 ASEAN Women's Futsal Championship and the 2025 FIFA Futsal Women's World Cup, the inaugural edition of the tournament hosted by the Philippines.
+On 24 November 2025, she scored the team's second goal against Morocco during their second group-stage match at the World Cup, which was also her first international goal.
+However, Morocco went on to win the match 3–2.